benmatselby/jenkins-example/README.md

 make build
 ```

-This will create you a Docker image called `agents/go`.
+This will create you a Docker image called `jenkins-agent:go`.

 You now require the `<secret>` and `<agent-name>` from the Jenkins agent configuration screen.
 Again, see the blog post.